-I am so tickled with these little moss balls…and yes, it’s entirely possible that I have a moss problem.
+I am so tickled with these little decorative DIY moss balls…and yes, it’s entirely possible that I have a moss problem.

 While I felt sorry for the moss, my more pressing concern was what to fill my Grandma’s milk glass urns with?
-I still have all the feels for moss, but kinda knew that circumstances (read ‘Peep the Kitten’) required me to do something other than another live moss plant.
+I still have all the feels for moss, but kinda knew that circumstances (read ‘Peep the Kitten’) required me to do something other than another live moss plant and was really looking forward to creating some spring crafts for my DIY spring decor.

-I liked the whole moss ball thing, but didn’t see any when I popped out on a ‘fill the milk glass urns’ foray.
-So…I decided to make my own…I know…’shock face’ 😱
+I liked the whole moss ball thing but didn’t see any when I popped out on a ‘fill the milk glass urns’ foray.
+So…I decided to make my own…I know…’shock face’?
+Yep…DIY moss balls it is!

 HOWEVER…I really wasn’t digging the idea of trying to cover a round object (ball) with a square sheet of moss…what I really wanted was a ‘moss spray’ to spray a foam ball.
 Since that wasn’t happening, I noodled what I think is the next best thing…pureed moss!